-Citigroup reserves the right to terminate your coverage retroactively if you are determined to be ineligible under the terms of the Plan.
+Citi reserves the right to terminate your coverage retroactively if you are determined to be ineligible under the terms of the Plan.

-You must pay the entire contribution plus a 2% administrative fee for your continuation coverage.
+You must pay the entire contribution (employee plus employer cost) plus a 2% administration fee for your continuation coverage.
 A grace period of at least 30 days applies to the payment of the regularly scheduled contribution.
 A 45-day grace period applies to your first payment.